riddryan/Running/README.md

 ## Tutorial Example ##

 This example will show you how to start with the SLIP model and then add a degree of freedom with a spring and mass above the pelvis to represent a soft stomach.
-You can look in the files Tutorial.nb, and the class definition Tutorial.m to check you work.
+You can look in the files Stomach.nb, and the class definition Stomach.m to check your work.

 ### Build the Model in Mathematica ###